Shinmera/ubiquitous/README.md

     (setf (value :test) "hi!")
     (value :test)

-When values are set, it automatically saves the configuration to file.
-The location of the file is stored in `*storage-pathname*`, which is automatically computed according to what is most suitable for the given parameter and OS.
+Ubiquitous will not perform any loading unless you tell it to.
+Thus, before the storage is truly persistent, you need to tell it where to `restore` from.
+Then, when values are set, it automatically saves the configuration to file.
+The location of the file is stored in `*storage-pathname*`, which is automatically computed according to what is most suitable for the given `restore` designator and OS.
 On Windows it will be under `%HOME%\AppData\Local\common-lisp\ubiquitous\` and everywhere else under `~/.config/common-lisp/ubiquitous/`.
 The exact behaviour of the pathname choosing is documented in `designator-pathname`.

 `value` doesn't take a single name, but rather a path to a configuration value.
 The way things are traversed is handled by the `field` generic accessor.
 It tries to handle a number of commonly used structures, but you might have to extend it for your own classes, if you want to store those directly and traverse them.
 If a place does not exist yet, Ubiquitous will try to augment it if possible by creating a hash-table.
 This allows you to directly write a long path without having to worry about the containers existing.